 How do you think people in your generation perceive Tupac?

-There's a kind of surface-level understanding of him as just a hard-core gangster.
+There's a kind of surface-level understanding of him as just a hardcore gangster.
 But there were so many different sides to this one individual.
 That's something I learned from researching his life and being on set.
 For instance, his poetry, his politics, how many different kinds of music he was into, and his good nature.
 Because of the way he went out—by the gun—a lot of times people think that's how he lived all the time.
 But there's a lot more to him.
 And I know for sure that portraying his complexity is one of the main goals of the directors and producers of the film.

 What about Snoop?
 He's been famous for your entire life.

 When I first found out I was going to play this role, I immediately thought of Snoop Dogg now.
 The guy I watch cooking on TV with Martha Stewart.
 And wondered how I could possibly play this larger-than-life legend who's been through it all and come out on top.
 Because that's really how people my age see him: Uncle Snoop.
-But when I started doing my research and saw the way he carried himself back in the 90s, I realised how much he's transformed—even though he's still the same person now, with the same spirit.
+But when I started doing my research and saw the way he carried himself back in the 90s, I realized how much he's transformed—even though he's still the same person now, with the same spirit.

 Aside from reading the script, what source material did you use to inform your portrayal?

-When I did my preparation for the audition, I was still enrolled in college, but the only acting class I'd ever taken was Voice for Stage.
-So I emailed literally every professor in the theatre department.
+When I did my preparation for the audition, I was still enrolled in college, but the only acting class I'd ever taken was voice for stage.
+So I emailed literally every professor in the theater department.
 Copy and pasted them the same letter, explaining that I got this opportunity and asked to come in during office hours and get some advice.
 And one of those professors invited me to lunch in the cafeteria, where he broke it down and told me I had to learn everything possible thing about Snoop.
 He said to take on my character study like it was an in-depth research paper.

 How did you do that?

 I just dug in and tried to find every piece of material related to him from that era.
 The most useful stuff was actually old amateur videos of him posted to Youtube.
 Hidden gems, with like 3,000 views, of Snoop on the tour bus or whatever reacting to people.
-I got to watch him in his twenties, just having fun, And then there's the movie Baby Boy from that era.
+I got to watch him in his 20s, just having fun, And then there's the movie Baby Boy from that era.
 Snoop plays a super hardcore Crip about to get out of jail.
 He's the bad guy.
 And that's exactly what I needed to see.
 Because I'm not a street kid.
 I didn't come up that way.
-So I watched Baby Boy probably five hundred times, trying to lock in to the part of him that was a real gangster, who really went on trial for murder.
+So I watched Baby Boy probably 500 times, trying to lock in to the part of him that was a real gangster, who really went on trial for murder.
 And I also watched a few more recent videos where he talked about his relationship with Tupac and tried to understand their dynamic.

 What was your first day on set like?

 When I got cast for the role, I had full on dreadlocks.
 So naturally I agreed to let them take my dreads out, only they were too locked in.
 They had to call in a special "loctician" to do it, which is really what they call them.
 It took 16 hours straight of her picking out my hair.
 I had my first scene the next day.
-So I was tired as shit when I got to set, and then they're doing my make-up and picking out my Afro.
+So I was tired as shit when I got to set, and then they're doing my makeup and picking out my Afro.

 When did you meet Daz?

-Daz and Snoop's Dad were the first people I ran into after I got my hair picked out.
-Right when I saw them, it hit me like, oh shit, I gotta go out there and be Snoop.
+Daz and Snoop's dad were the first people I ran into after I got my hair picked out.
+Right when I saw them, it hit me like, Oh shit, I gotta go out there and be Snoop.
 That was also my first chance to ask Daz to just give me everything, any little notes, or a certain way Snoop had of moving—his mannerisms.
 I asked what he was going through back then, and how he carried himself, and Poppa Snoop broke it down for me.
 He told me how Snoop and Tupac would get together and make five songs in a day.
 He really stressed their work ethic, but also their energy and enthusiasm.